Secure the best salary and compensation package

 Companies realise that a healthy workforce is a productive workforce and enjoy the cost implications of their staff taking fewer sick days.
 In return, the employee – and sometimes their family – have the peace of mind associated with private healthcare and the leisure opportunities afforded by gym membership.

-Another benefit to help with work-life balance is asking for flexi-time at work, which can be particularly important for working parents, those running a side-gig and students.
+Another benefit to help with work-life balance is asking for flexi-time at work, which can be particularly important for working parents, those running a side-gig, and students.
 It provides employees with the option to fit work around life, rather than life around work.
-As long as you do the hours, there can be a huge amount of flexibility in when you actually do them.
+As long as you do the hours, there could be a huge amount of flexibility in when you actually do them.

-If a creative job title is important to you, this can be an easy win for the company.
+If the job title is important to you, this can be an easy win for the company.
 With no financial cost to the organisation, a change in job title can potentially improve your standing externally, positioning you better with customers and future employers.

 Potential for regular salary reviews